 Posted: 21 Sep 2015

-A number of comments and questions we get on our Facebook page suggest that solar isn’t worth the money, and isn’t paying for itself quickly enough.
+A number of comments and questions we get on our Facebook page suggest that solar owners sometimes feel that they are not saving as much money as they had hoped for.

 1) Shade On Your Panels

 A lot of people don’t realise that if your panels get shade on them (from a tree, chimney, neighbouring house, foxtel dish, etc.) it can reduce the output of the entire system.

 Naturally, shade reduces the direct sunlight on a portion of a panel but it also acts to potentially “block” the flow of power from some or all of the panels in your array.